Style: Hamadan Rugs, Antique Persian Hamadan Rugs

 Antique Hamadan Rugs

 When you look at the Hamadan carpets, you will find that the two predominant colors are blue and red.
-The blue was derived from the indigo plant while red came from madder root.
+The blue was derived from the indigo plant, while the red came from the madder root.
 Madder was once the most valuable plant used for creating dye in Iran and other rug-making countries like India.

 Vintage Hamadan carpets, called Shahr-baff (Shahr means city and baff means knot), are truly unique and stunning products.
 This is because they were constructed using only the finest materials, a vibrant palette of colors, and a special weaving technique that made them durable.
 Known for their robustness, these rugs make for amazing everyday carpets.
 Structurally, Shahr-baff rugs are quite similar to handwoven Bidjar rugs but are rarely found in the market today.
 They are precious pieces of art that are devoid of any modern influences.